djlacavera1/spectrebyte/README.md

 ## About

-Welcome to the repository of Bytecoin.
+Welcome to the repository of Spectre.
 Here you will find source code, instructions, wiki resources, and integration tutorials.

 Contents
 * Building on Linux 64-bit